caothanhphatit/MyFootball/README.md

 # MyFootball
-app football
+app football - My dream

-this app is developing with java framework
+this Back-end app is developing with Spring framework.

-Comming soon
+Comming soon ...